SlimeVR/SlimeVR-Docs-Site/src/updating-firmware.md

 ## Method 1: Updating Over-the-Air

-This method is the simplest, and doesn't require any cables or disassembly, but it does require your tracker to already be paired to your Wi-Fi network.
+This method is the simplest, and doesn't require any cables or disassembly, but it does require your tracker to already be paired to your Wi-Fi network and has the potential to mess up your tracker.
+If it does, please refer to the USB flashing section below.

 1. Turn off all your trackers and close the SlimeVR Server if it is open.